polterguy/polterguy.github.io/tutorials/cryptography/index.md

 # Hyperlambda Cryptography

 Hyperlambda gives you both asymmetric and symmetric cryptography functionality.
+This allows you to encrypt, decrypt, and cryptographically sign messages - In addition to transmitting secrets securely over an inheritingly insecure channel, such as the web for instance.
 In the video below, I walk you through how to generate and use an RSA key pair using nothing but Magic's built in slots.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">